B-Klaver/ECweather/README.md

 <!-- badges: start -->
 <!-- badges: end -->
-The goal of ECweather is to conveniently and efficiently download and extract weather data from the Environment Canada website.
+The goal of ECweather is to conveniently and efficiently extract weather data from the Environment Canada website.

 ## Installation